dmlc/xgboost/doc/tutorials/dask.rst

       m = 1000
       n = 10
       kWorkers = 2                # assuming you have 2 GPU nodes on that cluster.
-      # You need to work out the worker-spec youself.
+      # You need to work out the worker-spec yourself.
 See document in dask_kubernetes for
       # its usage.
 Here we just want to show that XGBoost works on various clusters.
       cluster = KubeCluster.from_yaml('worker-spec.yaml', deploy_mode='remote')
       cluster.scale(kWorkers)     # scale to use all GPUs